microsoft/FluidFramework/api-report/container-loader.api.md

 import { IHostLoader } from '@fluidframework/container-definitions';
 import { ILoader } from '@fluidframework/container-definitions';
 import { ILoaderOptions as ILoaderOptions_2 } from '@fluidframework/container-definitions';
+import { IProtocolHandler as IProtocolHandler_2 } from '@fluidframework/protocol-base';
 import { IProtocolState } from '@fluidframework/protocol-definitions';
 import { IProvideFluidCodeDetailsComparer } from '@fluidframework/container-definitions';
 import { IQuorumClients } from '@fluidframework/protocol-definitions';
+import { IQuorumSnapshot } from '@fluidframework/protocol-base';
 import { IRequest } from '@fluidframework/core-interfaces';
 import { IResolvedUrl } from '@fluidframework/driver-definitions';
 import { IResponse } from '@fluidframework/core-interfaces';